Olivertrain1221/Project_1-/README.md

 ## Testing

-I took a methodical and a two stage process on development I was continiously testing the site to ensure that there wasn’t any obvious issues with the site and to ensure that all simple links directed me to the correct pages.
+I took a methodical and a two stage process on development.
+I was continiously testing the site to ensure that there wasn’t any obvious issues with the site and to ensure that all simple links directed me to the correct pages.
 When I started to style the site and to give it its own “theme” I came up with a light colour and then used a site called [EightShapes contrast grid](https://contrast-grid.eightshapes.com/) to ensure that all my contrasts are visible for all.
 .
 I checked that when styling the site in the launch window that the stlyes were being applied accrodingly.

-I also used Wave report to enusre it was accesible and easily useable by all

 ![Wave report](documentation/wireframes/contrast-comparison.png)

+I also used Wave report to enusre it was accesible and easily useable by all.
+As you can see no faults.
+It only flagged up two alerts.
+These alerts were due to "redundant links" the links in question are only to take the user back to the home page these links are the main header i therefore also dont believe this to be an issue.
+[Wave Report](https://wave.webaim.org/report#/https://olivertrain1221.github.io/Ye-olde-fish-and-chip-shop/)

 Testing was performed with the following devices/browsers: